eth_getUncleCountByBlockHash - BNB Smart Chain

 Body Parameters

-Here is the list of body parameters for eth_getUncleCountByBlockHash method:
+Here is the list of body parameters for the eth_getUncleCountByBlockHash

 jsonrpc: The version of the JSON-RPC protocol.
-Typically, this is "2.0".
+In this case, it is

 Use Cases